Bejan Matur: Works

-In 2010, she published Kader Denizi (Sea of Fate) with the photographs taken by Mehmet Günyeli after the exhibition of Sea of Fate in the prestigious galleries in Istanbul and Ankara.
+2010: Kader Denizi (Sea of Fate), a collaboration with photographer Mehmet Günyeli following exhibitions in Istanbul and Ankara.

-In 2010, she contributed to Son Defa with a monologue about love, played by Tiyatro Oyunevi and to Özgürlük (Freedom) with a poem called Dağ (Mountain), published with the cooperation of Amnesty International.
+2010: A monologue for the play Son Defa (The Last Time) performed by Tiyatro Oyunevi.

+2010: The poem "Dağ" (Mountain), published in the collection Özgürlük (Freedom) in cooperation with Amnesty International.

-In February 2011 she published her recent book called Dağın Ardına Bakmak (Looking Behind the Mountain) which is her first prose book.
-It is about the former and current PKK Guerillas.
-For the book, she went to the steep Kandil Mountain, where PKK is located and hided, for making interviews with the guerrillas, fight against the Turkish Army.
-The book is the first attempt to show off the personal stories and traumas of the guerillas behind the frontiers in the war.
+In February 2011, Matur published Dağın Ardına Bakmak (Looking Behind the Mountain), her first prose work.
+The book focuses on the personal stories and traumas of both former and active guerrillas.
+To conduct research for the interviews, she traveled to the Kandil Mountains to document the experiences of those involved in the conflict with the Turkish Army.
+The work is noted as an early attempt to portray the personal narratives and psychological impacts on those behind the front lines.

 Journalism and other contributions

 Between 2003 and 2013, she wrote regular articles and Op-Eds of daily newspapers in Turkey and Iraqi Kurdistan including Zaman (2003-2011), Rudaw Media Network, and daily Milliyet.
 She sometimes appeared in the English circulated newspaper Today's Zaman.
 Mainly, she writes about Kurdish politics, Armenian issue, daily politics, minority problems, prison literature, and women's issues.
 She founded DKSV (Diyarbakır Cultural Art Foundation) which is a cultural foundation located in Diyarbakır.
 She worked and conducted social projects with children, women and the younger population who were removed from their villages from 2007 to 2010.

 She also made a TV programme, İnsan Atlası, which was about culture, art and politics.

 She is among the council of experts of the Democratic Progress Institute (DPI), a London-based think-tank for conflict resolution, which focuses on the Kurdish question in the Middle East.